 - 1867Voting laws gave all men who paid taxes a right to vote

-- 1870The houses of Parliament in London were completed (they had to be rebuilt because of a fire in 1834)
+- 1870The Houses of Parliament in London were completed (they had to be rebuilt after a fire in 1834)

 - 1870The penny-farthing bicycle was invented by James Starley